 - Sometimes sibling tags could be too ambiguous.
 If possible, we recommend merging those tags.

 Accuracy on its own is not a good metric, you also have to take care of precision and recall.
 You can have a classifier with very good accuracy but still have tags with bad precision and recall.

 Precision and Recall

-Usually, there’s a trade-off between precision and recall in a particular category, that means, if you try to increase precision, you could end up doing that at the cost of lowering recall, and vice versa.
+Usually, there’s a trade-off between precision and recall in a particular tag, that means, if you try to increase precision, you could end up doing that at the cost of lowering recall, and vice versa.

 By using the confusion matrix, you can see the false positives and false negative of your model.

-Tips on improving Precision and Recall:
+Tips for improving Precision and Recall: